Man dies after being ejected from semitrailer in southeast Kansas crash

 TOPEKA, Kan.
 (KSNT) – One man is dead after his semitrailer went off the road and crashed in Montgomery County on Monday.

-According to a Kansas Highway Patrol crash log, on Jan.
-17 at 9:30 a.m. a Volvo semitrailer was traveling westbound on U.S. Highway 166 when, for an unknown reason, the semitrailer left the road on the north side and went into the ditch.
-It then continued westbound, crossing over a driveway entrance before tipping over on its right side.
+According to a Kansas Highway Patrol, on Jan.
+17 at 9:30 a.m., a Volvo semitrailer was traveling westbound on U.S. Highway 166 when, for an unknown reason, the semitrailer left the road on the north side and went into the ditch.
+It continued westbound, crossing over a driveway entrance before tipping over on its right side.

 The driver was not wearing a seat belt and was ejected.
 Allan Reed Chism, 67, of Arkansas, was pronounced dead at the scene.